apache/allura/Allura/docs/getting_started/installation.rst

 On Linux, you may need to `create a docker group <https://docs.docker.com/engine/installation/linux/ubuntulinux/#create-a-docker-group>`_.
 On Mac, make sure you're in a directory that Virtual Box shares through to the VM (by default, anywhere in your home directory works).

-Rename your directory to just "allura" and run the following commands in that directory:
+Run the following commands in your allura directory:

 Build/fetch all required images:

 .. code-block:: bash

+    export COMPOSE_PROJECT_NAME=allura
     docker-compose build

 Python and JS package setup (and first containers started):